-- 5.179 To provide for flexibility in the housing supply it is important to identify additional housing land above that that is required to meet the housing requirement for the Borough over the five year period.
-Flexibility in the supply will also be provided through, the delivery of 'small sites' (see Appendix D).
-This additional supply will account for any potential shortfall in the delivery of identified sites if some of the identified residential sites do not come forward as planned. - 5.180 Small sites (fewer than five units) are an important source of Fareham's housing supply.
-Hampshire County Council's housing monitoring data reveals that, as at 31 March 2013, the Borough has a commitment of 109 net dwellings on small sites with extant planning permission (see Appendix D).
+- 5.161 To provide for flexibility in the housing supply it is important to identify additional housing land above that that is required to meet the housing requirement for the Borough over the five year period.
+This flexibility is partially provided through the inclusion of a windfall allowance in the first five years of the plan period in line with the provision contained in paragraph 48 NPPF.
+Information on how the windfall allowance has been calculated is provide in Appendix F. - 5.162 Flexibility in the supply will also be provided through, the delivery of 'small sites' (see Appendix D).
+This additional supply will account for any potential shortfall in the delivery of identified sites if some of the identified residential sites do not come forward as planned.
+Small sites (fewer than five units) are an important source of Fareham's housing supply.
+Hampshire County Council's housing monitoring data reveals that, as at 31 March 2014, the Borough has a commitment of 139 net dwellings on small sites with extant planning permission (see Appendix D).
 However, agents and/or developers of these sites have not been contacted to understand the likelihood of the development coming forward, and so the deliverability of these sites is not certain.
-To this end, the 109 dwellings permitted on small sites do not form part of the housing land supply calculation but their contribution toward Fareham's housing requirement has been highlighted as an aspect of flexibility in the housing land supply position.
+To this end, the 139 dwellings permitted on small sites do not form part of the housing land supply calculation but their contribution toward Fareham's housing requirement has been highlighted as an aspect of flexibility in the housing land supply position. - 5.163 The Council is committed to delivering the housing targets in the Core Strategy, and so it is important to provide a contingency position in the Plan to deal with unforeseen problems with delivery of both allocations and/or commitments.
+Therefore, further flexibility in the Council's approach is provided in the final section of Policy DSP40: Housing Allocations.
+This potentially allows for additional sites to come forward, over and above the allocations in the Plan, where it can be proven that the Council cannot demonstrate a five year land supply against the Core Strategy housing targets. - 5.164 In order to accord with Policy CS6 and CS14 of the Core Strategy, proposals for additional sites outside the urban area boundaries will be strictly controlled.
+Such proposals will only be considered if it is demonstrated through the Council's monitoring, or other evidence, that the Council cannot meet its five year land supply target against the housing requirements set out in the Core Strategy. - 5.165 To ensure that such additional housing schemes contribute towards any five year supply shortage the Council will expect detailed information to be submitted to demonstrate the deliverability of the scheme.
+This should include a detailed programme of delivery specifically setting out when the proposal will be delivered.
+If deemed necessary the Council will include a planning condition to limit the commencement time to a year from the date of permission to ensure delivery in the short term.
+In order to protect areas outside of the existing settlements from unnecessary levels of development, only proposals that are of a scale relative to any identified shortfall will be considered.